alexreg/typer-cli/README.md

 Here's where **Typer CLI** is useful.

-You can also run the same script with the `typer` command you get after installing `typer-cli`:
+You can also run the same script with the `typer` command you get after installing `typer-cloup-cli`:

 <div class="termy">